Brian White | June 24, 2021 | Car Accidents

 A lawyer investigates the crash to gather evidence proving fault.
 Evidence that the lawyer may use to prove the other driver caused the crash might include:

 - Video evidence from traffic cameras or surveillance cameras

 - Skid marks and other evidence from the accident scene

 - Opinions and evidence provided by experts, such as accident reconstructionists

 Your insurance company may dispute liability for the claim.
 It may try to blame you for causing the crash or contributing to the cause of the collision.
-Before discussing the crash with a claims adjuster for your insurance provider, it is wise to learn about your rights and the steps you need to take to protect yourself from an experienced Houston car accident lawyer.
+Before discussing the crash with a claims adjuster for your insurance provider, it is wise to learn about your rights and the steps you need to take to protect yourself from an experienced car accident attorney in Houston, TX.